AutodeskGames/stingray-docs/source/interactive_help/using_entities/gameplay_interaction.md

 	It's also how you get access to a particular component in Flow and Lua so that you can get or set its property values.

 	Usually you'll probably want to use strings to name your components, so that you can tell them apart.
 But the engine stores those names internally as hashed integer values.
 If you're using Lua, and you need to pass in an ID to a function like `DataComponent.lookup()`, you can pass either the string value or the hash.
-If you pass the string, Stingray will convert it for you.
+If you pass the string, the engine will convert it for you.
 But the conversion is one-way, so if you retrieve ID names from the engine by calling a function like `DataComponent.instance_ids()`, what you'll get back is the hashed integers.

 -	A component *instance* represents a particular component assigned to a particular entity that has actually been spawned in the engine.
 Typically, you get an instance of a component from a component manager of the corresponding type, by doing one of the following: